Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 >
 > As for me, I came back to ensure that there would be a future, to teach the world that it no longer needed Guardians.
 The hope for future generations has always resided in mortal hands.
 And now that my task is done, I will take my place amongst the legends of the past.

+And so ends Warcraft 3: Reign of Chaos.

-Next up, we're going to take a break from playing Warcraft 3 for a deeper dive into the strengths of its worldbuilding --- and the high bar it set for the rest of the franchise, which successor games, sadly, often fail to meet.
+This is a lot to take in, so I'll save my overall thoughts for later.
+Next up, we're going to catch our breath.
+We'll take a break from playing Warcraft 3 for a deeper dive into the strengths of its worldbuilding --- and the high standard it set for the rest of the franchise, which successor games, sadly, often fail to meet.

 ------